Prostate Cancer Awareness Saves Lives

 Testing asymptomatic men

-It’s also worth men knowing that the diagnostic pathway has changed so that physicians only do biopsies when needed, and the biopsies are guided rather than scattergun, thus significantly reducing risk.
+It’s also worth men knowing that the diagnostic pathway has changed so that physicians more often only do biopsies when needed, and the biopsies can be guided rather than scattergun, thus reducing risk.
 I’m afraid that not all GPs are up to speed on this!

 In fact, I counseled a man this very morning as of this writing who had asked his GP for a PSA test, because he is in a high-risk group (men over 50, or men who are over 45 with a family history or are Black).
 He was told that a PSA test was not routinely offered to asymptomatic men.